Also see ‘The Small Aquarium‘ for more information on aquarium size.

 However in our experience, larger filters for example create a deeper sound, which can actually be very soothing.
 As far as the air pump, consider not using one.
 Air mainly enters the tank through surface agitation which is adequately created through the filter while returning the water.
 If you are using an undergravel filter, the use of internal power heads can really cut down the noise significantly.
 Quality power heads with aerators are also quite capable of delivering oxygenation throughout the tank.

-Imaging all the water if my large aquarium leaks!
+Image all the water if my large aquarium leaks!

-No sense in denying that these things happen.
-However if you buy a quality tank, the chances of leakage are very, very small.
+No sense in denying that these things can happen.
+However, if you buy a quality tank, the chances of leakage are very, very small.
 It is important to place your aquarium on a sturdy, flat, and level surface.
 This will assure there will be no unusually high stress on the seams of the tank.
 Before buying a tank also be sure to visually inspect the silicone seams to see if they are free of gaps and air bubbles.

 There is not much more to be said about potential leaks.
 A good quality tank and a flat, level surface are needed.
 Consider purchasing an aquarium stand, as these have been specifically designed to hold a filled tank securely.